mfvanek/pg-index-health/README.md

 ## How does it work
 **pg_index_health** utilizes the [PostgreSQL's statistics collector](https://www.postgresql.org/docs/10/monitoring-stats.html).
-You can call `pg_stat_reset()` on each host to reset all statistics counters for the current database to zero but the best way todo it is to use [IndexesHealth::resetStatistics()](https://github.com/mfvanek/pg-index-health/blob/9251f99e2952bc7490137f40c83873ff54ac1ffa/src/main/java/io/github/mfvanek/pg/index/health/IndexesHealth.java#L168) method.
+You can call `pg_stat_reset()` on each host to reset all statistics counters for the current database to zero but the best way to do it is to use [IndexesHealth::resetStatistics()](https://github.com/mfvanek/pg-index-health/blob/9251f99e2952bc7490137f40c83873ff54ac1ffa/src/main/java/io/github/mfvanek/pg/index/health/IndexesHealth.java#L168) method.

 ## Installation
 Using Gradle: